Save the date for our 2018 Fall Conference at the Grove Park Inn!

-Membership in the North Carolina Economic Development Association (NCEDA) will sharpen your skills, expand your connections, and strengthen your work in growing our state’s economy.
+NCEDA membership will sharpen your skills, expand your connections and strengthen your work in growing our state’s economy.

 Ben Teague joined NCEDA’s board of directors in 2017.
-He is executive director of the Economic Development Coalition of Asheville-Buncombe County and chief operations officer of the Asheville Chamber of Commerce, posts he’s held since arriving in North Carolina in late 2008.
+He is vice president of strategic development at Biltmore Farms LLC, where he crafts and executes strategies for attracting capital investment and jobs to Western North Carolina.
+Ben previously served as executive director of the Economic Development Coalition of Asheville-Buncombe County and chief operations officer of the Asheville Chamber of Commerce.
 His professional background includes extensive regional economic development work in Mississippi.
-In January 2017, Ben was named one of the economic development profession’s “40 Under 40,” a national citation awarded at IEDC’s Leadership Summit.
-He was also listed as a “Top 50 economic developer in North America” by Consultant Connect.
+In January 2017, he was named one of the economic development profession’s “40 Under 40,” a national citation awarded at IEDC’s Leadership Summit.
 Ben holds a B.S. degree in Business Administration from Mississippi College and earned an MBA from the University of Mississippi, where he was a John N. Palmer Fellow and president of the campus MBA Association.
-He is a graduate of the Economic Development Institute at Oklahoma University and achieved the designation of Economic Development Finance Professional (EDFP).
+He is a graduate of the Economic Development Institute at Oklahoma University and earned the designation of Economic Development Finance Professional (EDFP).
 Ben resides in Buncombe County with his wife, Haley, and their two sons, Campbell and Coleman.

 State Senator Phil Berger has served as President Pro Tempore of the North Carolina Senate since 2010, the first Republican to hold the office since the 19th century.
 Representing Rockingham County, he was first elected to the Senate in 2000, where he quickly earned respect for his advocacy for common sense, conservative reforms in state government.
 In 2004, his Senate colleagues elected him Minority Leader.
 Senator Berger grew up in a working-class household in Danville, Virginia, where he learned the value of hard work.
 He worked in a local factory and as produce manager in a grocery store while attending Averett University and raising two children.
 He was the first in his family to graduate.
 Senator Berger then worked his way through law school at Wake Forest, graduating early.
 He practiced law briefly in Charlotte and Raleigh before settling in Eden, where he runs the Berger Law Firm.
 Senator Berger is married to his high school sweetheart, Pat.
 The couple has three kids – Phil Jr., Kevin and Ashley – and four grandchildren.